G0PLY/DCLXVI_X/README.md

 The new version can be found in the Source_091826 folder (no easy zip dl for now)...

+More updates to come, v123123 and v6123 are going to be deleted in the near future.

 ----------------------------------------------------------------------------------------

 Source release 123123 https://github.com/G0PLY/DCLXVI_X/raw/main/Source_123123.zip